DavidRodriguez-create/pay-and-go/README.md

 ### API Testing

+**Option 1: Use the Web UI** (Recommended)
+- Open `ui.html` in your browser
+- Visual interface with auto-fill and real-time responses

+**Option 2: Command Line with curl**

-After deploying with `./deploy-and-test.sh`, test the API endpoints:
+After deploying, test the API endpoints:

 #### 1. Health Checks
 ```bash